ilyasabdut/wallet-transaction-frontend/README.md

 ### Architecture

-The backend is built using NestJS, a popular Node.js framework.
-Prisma is used as an ORM to interact with the database.
-PostgreSQL is the chosen database for this project.
+The frontend is built using ReactJs, a popular Node.js framework.

 ### Deployment